DhruvK0/ScratchGPT/README.md

-# ScratchGPT
+# TestGen
-A custom GPT model built from scratch for educational and application purposes
+A custom Large Learning model built in order to generate practice tests for students in classes